 You may feel a pep in your step

-Processed fats and sugars deplete your energy, but when you start eating foods rich in healthy fats, vitamins, and minerals, your energy levels will get a boost, a recent American Journal of Cardiology study suggests.
-Researchers asked 620 people to take a survey about their diets, mental health, and lifestyle.
+Processed fats and sugars deplete your energy, but when you start eating foods rich in healthy fats, vitamins, and minerals, your energy levels will get a boost—and your stress levels could go down.
+In a Nutritional Neuroscience study, researchers asked 620 people to take a survey about their diets, mental health, and lifestyle.
 The scientists then split the participants into vegan, vegetarian, and omnivore groups based on their diet responses and then analyzed the data.
-Vegans reported less anxiety and stress than omnivores.
-One of the other benefits of a vegan diet is that it may also prevent blood sugar spikes, Sheth says. “[Vegans] are eating lighter foods,” she says.“Their bodies are not stuck with all this fat and extra sugar.”
+Vegans reported less anxiety and stress than omnivores, adding on even more reasons to the list of benefits of a vegan diet.
+One of the other benefits of a vegan diet is that it may also prevent blood sugar spikes, Sheth says. “[Vegans] are eating lighter foods,” she says.
+“Their bodies are not stuck with all this fat and extra sugar.”

 On the other hand, you may also gain weight

 Don’t let the word “vegan” on a snack or box of frozen “meat” fool you—weight loss isn’t always one of the benefits of a vegan diet.
 Vegan bars and processed proteins are loaded with additives, processed sugars, fat, sodium, and calories.
 For example, a small bowl of frozen vegan chili has 80 more calories and 30 more grams of carbohydrates than a small bowl of chili from Wendy’s.
 “Just because the word ‘vegan’ is on a product doesn’t mean it’s calorie-free,” Dr. Applegate says.
 “It is not a prescription for skinniness.”
 Processed foods are still processed foods, vegan or not.
 Here are 14 things to know if you’re going on a vegan weight-loss diet.